TaehaKim-Kor/EVCIDNet/README.md

 Tips for Reproducing
 >1.
 Be careful while installing the entire libraries you need.
+>
 >That is because there is a complicate requirements between Pytorch, MMdet, and MMCV.
+>
 >And if you want to use another nerual network models in MMCV directly, you should check that model's MMCV, MMdet version too.
 >
 >2.
 If you use Windows 10, you should check Visual Studio's version carefully while installing MMCV and MMdet.
+>
 >When I installed MMCV in my virtual environment, sometimes installing was failed because I use Visual Studio 2022.
+>
 >You should use Visual Studio 2015 or 2019.
+>
+>If you get the error message
+>
+>>ModuleNotFoundError: No module named 'mmcv._ext'.
+>
+>you should doubt MMCV installtion is finished correctly or not.
+>
+>3.
+OpenCV should be installed in the Visual Studio and Python too.
+>
+>For the correct working on the system, you should modify all of path related OpenCV in the visual studio.